 - Plus, at the same time, it helps to tenderize the meat while it cuts the cooking time in half.

 Once you boil the fat off the pork, leaving the ribs to be lean and tender, all that is left to do is to rub on your favorite BBQ sauce, and into the oven, they go!

 Everyone has a favorite barbecue sauce.
 And we do too!

 Both sauces have a rich smoky flavor with a sweet taste of molasses that everyone loves.
 The sauce is SO GOOD, the ribs become finger-licking delicious!

 Serve them with your favorite salad as a side, or coleslaw and our drunken baked beans, some homemade cornbread, or pumpkin cornbread, and this meal could be added to your list of making dinners for a family of 4 for under $20.00.

-Also, our homemade easy garlic mashed potatoes and cheesy mini biscuits (Jim n Nicks copycat) would be perfect additional sides for this recipe!
+Also, try our homemade easy garlic mashed potatoes and cheesy mini biscuits (Jim n Nicks copycat), they too make the perfect sides for these baby back ribs!